Reference Data in Finance: Essential Foundation for Financial Operations

 Securities reference data include fundamental information about financial instruments that seldom change:

-iSins( (ternational secsecurities’entification numbers ))cuscuspsco(ittee on uniform securities identification procedures ), s)olsmedalsc(exchange daily official list ), and)ics ( rrichr(iReutersnt codes )
+- Identifiers iSins( (ternational secsecurities’entification numbers ))cuscuspsco(ittee on uniform securities identification procedures ), s)olsmedalsc(exchange daily official list ), and)ics ( rrichr(iReutersnt codes ) )

-asset class, instrument type, sector, and industry classifications -
+- Classification data asset class, instrument type, sector, and industry classifications

-issue date, maturity date, coupon rate, and face value -
+- Static attributes issue date, maturity date, coupon rate, and face value

 Counterparty reference data